engramic/engramic/docs/getting_started.md

                 return None
     ```

     Let's look the Observation, the output of the Codify service.
 Two types of data structures are output on the screen, the first is a set of Engrams, these are the memories extracted from the response of the training.
 The next is the Meta Summary.
 Meta data are summary information about all Engrams that were generated.
 This data structure is created to help the retrieval stage with awareness of it's memory set.

+    To delete all memories, enter into the hatch shell named "dev".

+    ```
+    cd /engramic
+    hatch shell dev
+    hatch run delete_dbs
+    ```